ShrwdFlrst/symfony-primes/readme.md

 Running
 -------

-    # To create the container
+    # To create the container and run tests
     ./start.sh

     # To bash into the container